 Ask yourself: "What motivates me to buy impulsively?"

 Love online shopping?
-Those tempting ads on Facebook and Instagram can easily lure you into hitting the “Add to Cart” button.
-Consider taking a social media break during the holidays.
-This is also a good strategy for people who are conscious of their image and give in to impulse buying to look good on social media.
+Those tempting ads on Facebook and Instagram can easily lure you into hitting Add to Cart.
+Take a social media break during the holidays—also a good strategy for image-conscious people who give in to impulse buying to look good on social media.

 One of the best ways to fight the urge to splurge is to catch yourself when you're about to do it.